mareklinka/esk-form-scanner-model/slides/slides2.md

 ### Problem 2 - Single training example

 * Generating training data from a single example is basically useless
-    * It allows the network to learn the specific content
+    * It allows the network to learn specific content
     * This prevents generalization to real data
     * Applying random noise can help, but the impact is limited